VaibhavB12/For_Interview/CI-CD.md

 This approach streamlines the process and ensures proper checks before changes are merged into the main branch.

 *Overview of AWS CodeBuild*
-Here are the key points from the video explained in simple words:
 1. **Compilation Process**: When you write code (e.g., in C or C++), the next step is to **compile** it.
 Compilation converts the source code into an **executable file**.
 This file can be run to perform the actions defined in the code (like printing "Hello").
 2. **Compiling Code Manually**: On a server, you can manually compile the code using a compiler.
 For example, the video shows how to compile a C++ code using the `g++` compiler and produce an executable that prints "Hello".
 3. **CodeCommit & CodeBuild Integration**: In organizations, developers typically **commit** their code to a **Git repository** (like AWS CodeCommit).
 The code needs to be compiled, and this is where **AWS CodeBuild** comes in.